-- 7.1.1 With the adoption of the Core Strategy, the Council put in place the high level strategic development Strategy including scale and distribution of development and a range of thematic policies.
+- 7.1.1 With the adoption of the Core Strategy, the Council put in place the high-level strategic development Strategy including scale and distribution of development and a range of thematic policies.
 This adopted DPD will be used for development management purposes in determining planning applications and also informing investment decisions, until it is superseded through the adoption of the new integrated single plan.
 The Core Strategy also sets out clear policies to inform Neighbourhood Plans. - 7.1.2 Progress in putting in place detailed site allocations has been made with the adoption of the two Area Action Plans and the Waste Management DPD.
-However, until recently, wider allocations have taken longer to establish and new opportunities have arisen within the District in particular Bradford City Centre which need to be considered as well as new challenges and priorities. - 7.1.3 The National Planning Policy Framework sets out the policies and practice guidance relating to key aspects of strategic policy as well as the approach to Local Plans.
-The need for up to date Local Plans is imperative and this has been restated in recent ministerial statements with all Councils to have up to date plans by 2023 including the need for District wide allocations to be put in place as City of Bradford Metropolitan District Council quickly as possible.
-While the Government is progressing major planning reforms outlined last year in the White paper these will take several years to be enacted with the work commencing this year with the Planning Bill outline in the Queens speech.
-In light of this it is important that the District puts in place an up to date comprehensive Local Plan to set clear priorities and provide certainty to both investors/partners and communities.
+However, until recently, wider allocations have taken longer to establish, and new opportunities have arisen within the District in particular Bradford City Centre which need to be considered as well as new challenges and priorities. - 7.1.3 The National Planning Policy Framework sets out the policies and practice guidance relating to key aspects of strategic policy as well as the approach to local plans.
+The need for up-to-date Local Plans is imperative and this has been restated in recent ministerial statements and the Levelling-Up & Regeneration

+Act 2023 together with the recently published updated NPPF.
+In light of this it is important that the District puts in place an up to date comprehensive local plan to set clear priorities and provide certainty to both investors/partners and communities.